- Search for Research Summaries, Reviews, and Reports

 - Governance Board Charter (PDF) 559 kB

 The Systematic Review Data Repository (SRDR) was developed by the Tufts Evidence-based Practice Center in Boston, MA, under contract with the Agency for Healthcare Research and Quality, June 12, 2012.
+It is currently maintained by the Brown University Center for Evidence-based Medicine in Providence, RI.
 Available at: http://srdr.ahrq.gov/

 Send comments and questions about the Systematic Review Data Repository to: SRDR@ahrq.hhs.govReturn to Top of Page